 Sales Tax: In Clinton, the sales tax is a tax that's added to the price of goods at the point of sale.
-Typically, you have to pay a city sales tax on top of whatever sales tax is levied by .
-Normally, the local sales tax is much smaller than the state tax, which is typically in the area of 5-8%, with the city tax most often being less than one percent.
+Usually, you have to pay a city sales tax on top of whatever sales tax is levied by .
+Typically, the local sales tax is much smaller than the state tax, which is usually in the area of 5-8%, with the city tax most often being less than one percent.

-Licensing Fees: Clinton issues licenses that are required to legally engage in specific activities.
-Most frequently, the purpose of these licenses is to raise revenue in the form of fees, making them comparable to taxes.
-One of the most typical is the business license, which most businesses must obtain before operating.
+Licensing Fees: Clinton issues licenses that are required to legally engage in certain activities.
+Most often, the purpose of these licenses is to raise revenue in the form of fees, making them comparable to taxes.
+One of the most common is the business license, which most businesses must obtain before operating.

-How Can a Clinton, Massachusetts Tax Attorney Help?
+How Can a Clinton, Iowa Tax Attorney Help?